-- 1. Obtain at least one fasting blood sugar prior to discharge for patients with Class A2 and above - 2.
-The pre-gestational DM patient may undergo a transient 'honeymoon' period with euglycemia soon after delivery.
+- 1. Obtain at least one fasting blood sugar prior to discharge for patients with Class A2 and above - The pre-gestational DM patient may undergo a transient 'honeymoon' period with euglycemia soon after delivery.
 The patient should be monitored closely prior to discharge and at home for impending hyperglycemia.
-The patient needs to be thoroughly evaluated for her insulin requirements at her 6-week postpartum check-up. - 3.
-Nutrition consult. - 4.
-The patient should be encouraged to maintain the exercise or dietary habits learned during pregnancy.
-The long-term goal should be to maintain her ideal body weight.
-A significant percentage, e.g., 70%, of GDM patients will become overtly diabetic, especially if > BMI 27. - 5.
-Glucose tolerance should be re-evaluated at the six-week postpartum check-up and at a minimum of every 3 years thereafter.
+The patient needs to be thoroughly evaluated for her insulin requirements at her 6-week postpartum check-up.

+3. Nutrition consult.
-Please note that the HgbA1C should not be used till at least 12 weeks postpartum

-- 6. Pre-diabetes: Both Impaired Fasting Glucose (IFG) and Impaired Glucose Tolerance (IGT) should re-tested yearly and treated with MNT and exercise because of their high risk of developing Type II diabetes. - 7.
-The more sensitive test is a 75 gm 2 hour OGTT, but a fasting glucose can be diagnostic if elevated on two occasions The OGTT test requires the use of a glucose load containing the equivalent of 75 gm anhydrous glucose dissolved in water

-8. The patient may also be diagnosed with classic symptoms of DM and a casual (random) glucose $\geq$ 200 mg/dL.
-9. Dutside of pregnancy the laboratory criteria for diabetes mellitus and pre-diabetes are: Normal "Pre-diabetes" Impaired Fasting Glucose (IFG) or Impaired Glucose Tolerance IGT) Diabetes mellitus FPG < 100 mg g/dL FPG 100 -125mg/dL FPG &gt; 126 mg/ dL 2-h PG < 140 mg/dL 2-h PG 140-199 mg/dL 2-h PG &gt; 200 mg/dL Hgb A1C 5.7- 6.4% ≥ 6.5 %
+4. e patient should be encouraged to maintain the exercise or dietary bits learned during pregnancy.
+The long-term goal should be to aintain her ideal body weight.
+A significant percentage, e.g., 70%, of DM patients will become overtly diabetic, especially if > BMI 27.
+5. Glucose tolerance should be re-eva check-up and at a minimum of eve d at the six-week postpartum ears thereafter.
+Please note that the HgbA1C should not be used till at least 12 weeks postpartum 6.
+Pre-diabetes: Both Impaired Fasting Glucose (IFG) and Impaired Glucose Tolerance (IGT) should re-tested yearly and treated with MNT and exercise because of their high risk of developing Type II diabetes.
+7. The more sensitive test is a 75 gm 2 hour OGTT, but a fasting glucose can be diagnostic if elevated on two occasions The OGTT test requires the use of a glucose load containing the equivalent of 75 gm anhydrous glucose dissolved in water 8.
+The patient may also be diagnosed with classic symptoms of DM and a casual (random) glucose \geq 200 mg/dL.
+9. Outside of pregnancy the laboratory crite and pre-diabetes are: eria for diabetes mellitus Normal "Pre-diabetes" Impaired Fasting Glucose (IFG) or Impaired Glucose Tolerance IGT) Diabetes mellitus FPG < 100 mg ı/dL FPG 100 -125mg/dL FPG > 126 mg/ dL 2-h PG < 140 mg/dL 2-h PG 140-199 mg/dL 2-h PG ≥ 200 mg/dL 2-h PG > 200 mg/dL Hgb A1C b A1C 5.7- 6.4% > 6.5 %

-\A diagnosis of diabetes must be confirmed on a subsequent day by any of the methods.
+A diagnosis of diabetes must be confirmed on a subsequent day by any of the methods.

-\ DM also can be diagnosed by symptoms of DM and casual plasma glucose concentration ≥200 mg/dl
+DM also can be diagnosed by symptoms of DM and casual plasma glucose concentration ≥200 mg/dl